fastlmm/bed-reader/useful.md

 rg -n "cmk" --glob '!doc/build/**' --glob '!docs/**' .
 ```

-Confirm:

-* `Cargo.toml` and `pyproject.toml` have the same release version.
-* `CHANGELOG.md`, `README.md`, `README-rust.md`, and docs mention the right supported Python versions.
-* Any skipped network tests are intentional and documented.
-* No unrelated dependency updates are included unless they are needed for the release.
-* The release branch name matches the release version.
+Update:

+* `CHANGELOG.md`

+Review:

+* Consider which, if any Rust and Python versions to update to.

+* Consider which, if any, Rust and Python dependencies should be updated for this release.

 ### 4. Rust Checks